nicobelle-io/mongoose-paginator/README.md

 ####`maxLimit` _<[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)>_

-The `maxLimit` option can be used to specify the maximum number of documents the query will return, when the `limit` option is setted from request, preventing overloading the application server with excessive use of memory. **Default value:** *25*
+The `maxLimit` option can be used to specify the maximum number of documents the query will return, when the `limit` option is setted from request, preventing overloading the application server with excessive use of memory. **Default value:** *undefined*

 ```javascript
 // Set as default option for model